saschazepter/hg-git/README.rst

 This plugin is implemented entirely in Python — there are no Git binary dependencies, and you do not need to have Git installed on your system.
-The only dependencies are Mercurial 4.4 or later and a relatively recent Dulwich.
+The only dependencies are:

+* Mercurial 5.2
+* Dulwich 0.19.3
+* Python 3.6

+Please note that these are the earliest versions known to work; later versions generally work better.

 Installing
 ==========